Planning a trip to Vietnam and trying to figure out how to stay connected without the hassle of swapping SIM cards? I’ve been there.

 Use code BATW10 to get 10% off your Orbit Mobile purchase.

-Saily – If you’re spending a full month in Vietnam and don’t want to constantly monitor your data usage, this is one of the most comfortable plans to travel with.
+Saily (my pick!) – If you’re spending a full month in Vietnam and don’t want to constantly monitor your data usage, this is one of the most comfortable plans to travel with.

 What I like about the 20 GB option is the peace of mind it gives.
 You’re not counting megabytes or hesitating before opening maps or social apps.
 The connection stayed stable across most places I tested, and while speeds naturally slow in more remote regions, it remained usable for everyday travel needs.